inform-health-informatics/emapflowviz/notes.md

 2019-11-22t215252
 set up the event loop so that it reads from the postgres database spontaneously (without the need to click)

+2019-11-23t105950
+now load initial data where time < current time then recast loop so that it polls every second (but you can speed up to pretend to accelerate time) and the query pulls all new data now recast loop so that it simulates